 Bridging the divide

-What could the community do but revert to the use of ferryboats to convey people across the river.
-In other cases, they rowed spectators to view the scene of destruction.
-Luckily, the wooden part of the structure was rescued and safely moored alongside the South End breakwater, then in the course of construction.
-During the course of numerous meetings and discussions at which it was proposed that a more substantial bridge to span the Baaken’s River be constructed, the proposal was accepted and a new bridge constructed.
+What could the community do but revert to the use of ferryboats to convey people across the river?
+Spectators were also rowed to view the scene of destruction.
+Luckily, the wooden part of the structure was rescued and safely moored alongside the South End breakwater, then under construction.
+During the course of numerous meetings and discussions at which it was proposed that a more substantial bridge to span the Baaken’s River be built, the proposal was accepted and a new bridge constructed.
 In this case, it would carry both pedestrians and other traffic in perfect safety.
-This old wood and iron bridge served its purpose until it was replaced by a new and enlarged bridge built in reinforced concrete during the years 1921-23.
+This old wood-and-iron bridge served its purpose until it was replaced by a new and enlarged bridge built in reinforced concrete during the years 1921-23.

 Hills Covered with Cottages: Port Elizabeth’s Lost Streetscapes by Margaret Harradine (2010, Express Copy & Print, Port Elizabeth)